econ122-f25/github-classroom-for-students/README.md

 3. **Download R** (https://cran.r-project.org/) and **RStudio** (https://www.rstudio.com/)

 4. **Setup options in Git.** We tell `Git` our name and email so it knows who to attribute changes to.
-While Git will still run without this step, you will receive an annoying warning message everytime you try to update your files.
 In `Rstudio`, click on `Terminal` in the lower left pane and input the following two commands to setup your name and email.

     1.  `git config --global user.name 'Jane Doe'`
     2.  `git config --global user.email 'jane@example.com'`